-If companies don't have a high kill rate of innovation projects, they are probably working only on efficiency innovation, to improve what they are already doing.
+When they first look to understand what a company is really working on, when it comes towards reinventing themselves with a new business model, we want to see their kill rate for innovation projects.
+If companies don't have a high kill rate of innovation projects, they are probably very likely working only on efficiency, innovation, and stuff that is very close to their core, such as their technologies, to improve what they are already doing.